All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Large and in Charge: Except Vergo, who doesn't control any army, they are all inhumanly tall, all three of them dwarfing even the 10-foot-tall Doflamingo, and are the ones with highest authority behind Doflamingo himself.

 - Playing Card Motifs: Of the three subdivisions, the Trebol Army has clubs, the Diamante Army has diamonds, and the Pica Army has spades.
 Rocinante used to be hearts (codenamed Corazon) and now Vergo has this title.
 Former crew member Trafalgar Law is captain of the Heart Pirates, and Doflamingo wants him as new Corazon.
-This theme also fits with the Beast Pirates', whom they're allied with.
+This theme also fits with the Animal Kingdom Pirates', whom they're allied with.

 - Symbol Motif Clothing: The spade, diamond and clover symbols are featured prominently on their designs.
 The only exception is Vergo, who joined the marines in undercover.